git reset

 left to right, but what do you do if you want to go the other way?
 What if you

-want your committed stage to see file
+want your committed stage to see file in state A but you want the index and

-your working tree to see state B
+your working tree to see state B?

-To answer these sorts of questions we can finally move onto talking about git reset
+To answer these sorts of questions we can finally move onto talking about git reset!

 git reset

-, according to its man page, can be used in these three ways:
+git reset, according to its man page, can be used in these three ways:

 git reset [-q] [<tree-ish>] [--] <paths>...